Become a Postie

 Senior Year

-Seniors refine their skills as EMTs and drivers while mentoring younger members.
-Each year, six seniors are elected as Executive Officers, serving in leadership roles that support training, operations, and overall management of Post 53.
+Seniors continue to refine their skills as EMTs and drivers while mentoring younger members.
+Each year, six seniors are elected as Executive Officers, serving in leadership roles that support training, operations, and the overall management of Post 53.

 “My EMT class journey has been challenging but rewarding.
 I’ve built strong relationships with my peers while gaining hands-on skills, confidence, and trust in a supportive environment.”